 For a team workspace, you can add or remove any team member or group from the Members section, selecting access permissions depending on your account level, and save your changes.

 Being an admin, you have the permission to add and remove any member from a public workspace.
-To add members to a public workspace, navigate to the Members section, enter an email address, click Add to the team, then Save.
+To add members to a public workspace, see Adding members to a public workspace.

 You can see all of the members of your workspace and keep track of who's working on your APIs at any given time.
 You can also make sure that all teammates who should be included in your workspace are there.
 The avatars of workspace members at the top of the screen in Postman are bright when a member is active, and muted when someone hasn't been active for fifteen to twenty seconds.

 Hover over the avatars to see your teammates names.